AntiWeebPenguin/Aperture-Camera-Remover/README.md

 # Aperture-Camera-Remover
-This patch removes aperture camera on LineageOS.
+This patch removes Aperture camera on LineageOS.